The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

-Deviations from the expected sound speed are related to dispersion errors, and will lead to an offset compared to the analytical solution.
-This offset error is shown in the upper panel.
-We observe for MFM in both implementation the convergence to be between first and second order.
-Both, our implementation and the one in the \textsc{gizmo} code, are very similar.
-For SPH and \textsc{Arepo}, the overall error is roughly one order of magnitude smaller at the lowest resolution, but having a convergence even worse than first order.
-For SPH, this trend can be explained by low-order errors, which are prominent for traditional SPH, and still partly left for modern SPH.
-The error in the amplitude, shown in the middle panel, is related to numerical diffusion.
-As we see also in other tests, the Riemannn solver and the slope-limiter introduce numerical diffusivity for MFM, which thus has the largest error.
-Differences between the different MFM implementations can be explained by different Riemann solvers used.
-SPH and \textsc{Arepo} show much lower errors.
-The convergence behavior, however, is again better for MFM compared to the other methods.
-In both implementations, it is roughly second order, while for the other methods it appears to be approximately first order.
 Finally, it is worth to note that the resulting soundwave does not have perfect sinusodial shape but shows scatter in the amplitude.
 This is mainly a result of the smoothing length/density iteration and the threshold chosen for the value to be taken as converged.
 We quantify this error by the L1 error norm, shown in the bottom panel of Fig.~\ref{fig:soundwave}.
 All methods show roughly second order convergence, while the amplitude of the error is different.
 Differences between MFM and SPH in \textsc{OpenGadget3} can be explained by the different kernel used, while other codes have differences in the iteration and treat parameters for convergence slightly differently.
 The large error for \textsc{Arepo}, even at higher resolution makes the values for the other errors more uncertain.
 In addition to the errors already mentioned, the soundwave deforms and steepens up due to non-linear terms in the evolution.
 This non-linearity will lead to an additional, small but constant term in the scatter error in the bottom panel of Fig.~\ref{fig:soundwave}.
 A reduction could be achieved by reducing the amplitude, which would also make scatter errors be more significant or the convergence more expensive.
-The importance of non-linear contributions increases with lower scatter, it dominates at the highest resolutions considered, such that the convergence behavior appears slightly worse for the other errors.
+As non-linear contribution are expected to become important when $L1\approx (\Delta\rho/\rho)^2=10^{-8}$ in our setup, this term will not be relevant for the resolutions considered.